UNICORE-EU/uftp/authserver/README-UPGRADE.txt

    If you want to keep existing data during the update, you'll need to convert the databases, or use the old H2 v1 version

+   An update tool is available in the UNICORE Core Server 9.0.0 release!

 ***
 ***  Update procedure